bigchaindb/org/engjob.md

 ## Minimum Qualifications
 * You have a Bachelor's in Software Engineering, Computer Science, or related discipline; or equivalent practical experience
-* You love Python, and have 3+ years of production experience
+* You love Python, and have 3+ years of production experience; or you have crazy experience in distributed DBs and are willing to learn Python
 * You have experience with distributed systems, backend development, and web-based tech
 * You possess good communication skills; interacting with your team and others will be an integral part of your daily routine
 * You are a creative, “make it happen” problem solver